U.S. Prosecutors Sue To Stop Nation's First Supervised Injection Site For Opioids

 If federal officials succeed in court, the momentum behind Safehouse may be lost.

 "This is in-your-face illegal activity using some of the most deadly, dangerous drugs that are on the streets.
-We have a responsibility to step in," says William McSwain, the U.S. Attorney for the Eastern District of Pennsylvania.
+We have a responsibility to step in," says William McSwain, the U.S. attorney for the Eastern District of Pennsylvania.
 "It's saying, 'Safehouse, we think this is illegal.
 Stop what you're doing.' "

 According to the suit, a supervised injection site would violate a section added to the Controlled Substances Act in the 1980s during the height of the crack epidemic.
 That section of law was written to close crack houses, but legal experts say it has been used more expansively in the past.